zackbradys/rancher-effortless/README.md

 ## About Me

-A little bit about me, my history, and what I've done in the industry.
+A little bit about me and my history...

 - Former Contractor
 - U.S. Military Reservist